pydevops/terraform-google-terraform-enterprise/examples/regional-ha/README.md

 ## About This Example

-This example provisions a [Standalone](https://www.terraform.io/docs/enterprise/before-installing/reference-architecture/gcp.html#implementation-modes) TFE instance with minimal required inputs.
-This is the standard implementation for Terraform Enterprise and will create the base architecture with a single application node.
+This example provisions a regional HA:
+* active/active with 2 nodes of TFE instances https://www.terraform.io/docs/enterprise/install/active-active.html
+* Cloud SQL HA
+* Redis with standard HA mode

 ## How to Use This Module

-Set the `node_count` input value to 1 to implement Standalone mode.
+Set the `node_count` input value to 2 to implement active/active

 Create a Terraform configuration that pulls in this module and specifies values of the required variables: